 - Part of the glucose is stored in the muscles and liver

-- Glucose in excess is transformed in fat for medium/long term storage
+- Glucose in excess is transformed into fat for medium/long term storage

 It is brilliant to see how the human body is able to adapt to changes.

-Now that you know that your body has a primary fuel, the glucose, and that it can adapt in case this is missing, we can explain what is Ketosis.
+Now that you know that your body has a primary fuel, glucose and that it can adapt in case this is missing, we can explain what it is Ketosis.

-We all have some stored fat somewhere in our body.
+We all have some stored fat somewhere in our bodies.

 The percentage of body fat also usually determines how “lean” someone looks.

-More in details, if the body doesn’t have enough glucose available it will start breaking down fat and send it to the liver to have glucose produced from it.
+More in detail, if the body doesn’t have enough glucose available, it will start breaking down fat and send it to the liver to have glucose produced from it.

-This process is also called Ketogenesis, that means, creation of Ketones.
+This process is also called Ketogenesis, which means the creation of Ketones.
 Ketones are a by-product due to Ketosis.